-- Parking is available at the site of the medical tent.
+- 1. Parking is available near the site of the medical tent.
 (2100 N 5600 E, Eden, UT) - 2.
-Be at the medical tent by 7:30AM - 3.
+Be at the medical tent by 6:45AM - 3.
 Always work within your scope of practice. - 4.
-Any athlete you discuss medical care with should be logged in the athlete treatment list (appendix), any athlete you remove from the race should be relayed to the medical lead (location, bib number, reason). - 5.
+Any athlete you discuss medical care with should be logged in the athlete treatment list (appendix), any athlete you remove from the race should be relayed over the radio(location, bib number, reason). - 5.
 Begin cleaning up once the last runner passes your station.